-Distal radius fractures of the wrist are the most common upper extremity fracture, and the incidence of these injuries typically increases during winter months.
+Of all hand and wrist injuries, the distal radius fractures of the wrist are the most common, and the incidence of these injuries typically increases during winter months.
 The surgeons at Orthopaedic Associates of Muskegon are highly experienced in treating these common injuries and utilize the latest technology in plate and screw fixation when surgery is necessary.
 Below are a few of the common hand and wrist conditions treated.

 Carpal tunnel syndrome is a common source of hand numbness and pain.
 It is more common in women than men.
 Carpal tunnel syndrome is caused by pressure on the median nerve traveling through the carpal tunnel.

 The carpal tunnel is a narrow, tunnel-like structure in the wrist.
 The bottom and sides of this tunnel are formed by wrist (carpal) bones.
 The top of the tunnel is covered by a strong band of connective tissue called the transverse carpal ligament.
 The median nerve travels from the forearm into the hand through this tunnel in the wrist.
 This nerve is responsible for thumb, index, and middle finger sensation.
 The tendons that bend the fingers and thumb also travel through the carpal tunnel.

 Carpal tunnel syndrome occurs when the tissues surrounding the tendons in the wrist swell and place pressure on the median nerve.
 Swelling occurs as a result; which leads to crowding of the nerve causing pain and numbness.